snaveenkpndevops/auto_vlog_blog_gen/README.md

 ## 🚀 Features

 ✅ Automated weather data fetching
-✅ Dynamic text script generation based on weather insights ✅ Image fetching via Pexels API for visuals
+✅ Dynamic text script generation based on weather insights
+✅ Image fetching via Pexels API for visuals
 ✅ Climate trend analysis using historical data
 ✅ Automated newsletter and blog post creation
 ✅ AI-narrated video with text overlays

+---

+## 🛠️ Tools Used

+- **Python** - Core language for the automation logic
+- **MoviePy** - For video editing and overlay generation
+- **Pexels API** - For fetching relevant weather and city images
+- **Weatherstack API** - For fetching real-time weather data
+- **Pexels API & PDFKit** - For generating blog posts and newsletters
+- **NLTK, NLP, and Olama Mistral Model** - For generating text scripts with AI language capabilities
+- **Pyttsx3** - For converting text to speech (AI narration)

 ---